-Coordination compounds with tioconazole and Ni^{II}, Pd^{II}, and Pt^{II} were synthesized and fully characterized.
+Coordination compounds of tioconazole with Ni^{II}, Pd^{II}, and Pt^{II} were synthesized and fully characterized.
 The coordination compounds stabilized octahedral (1-5) and square planar (6-8) geometries, depending on the metal ion.
-Despite that tioconazole is a bulky ligand it can be accommodated in a propeller arrangement, occupying the six octahedral coordination sites of a nickel(II) atom.
+Despite being voluminous, in excess of ligand, the tioconazole ligand can be accommodated in a propeller arrangement, occupying the six coordination sites of an octahedral nickel(II) atom.
 The crystallographic arrangements of compounds 4 and 5 were stabilized through hydrogen bonding and π ··· π stacking interactions.

-The octahedral nickel(II) compounds showed moderate cytotoxic activity (HeLa), the IC{50} increased upon coordination to the metal ion when compared to the inactive free ligand, which can be related to the nature and the geometry of the metal ion, as the square planar platinum(II) and palladium(II) complexes did not presented any significant activity.
+The octahedral nickel(II) compounds showed cytotoxic activity (HeLa), the IC{50} increased upon coordination to the metal ion when compared to the inactive free ligand, and is related to the nature and the octahedral geometry of the metal ion, as the platinum and palladium complexes did not presented any significant activity.
+Compound 4 merits further studies to investigate its anticancer activity.

-Supplementary Information
+Supplementary information